rsnpj/notes-site/notes/Year_1/Computer_Systems/Databases/ER_Model.md

 -   Objective of the ER model

-    -   To help understanding of the nature and relationships among the data
+    -   To help understand the nature and relationships among the data

-    -   To help deriving the tables in the relational data model
+    -   To help derive the tables in the relational data model

 -   Most important before building the ER model: